A tempered subdiffusive Black-Scholes model: Finite difference method

 \end{Example}

-\begin{Example} Let us take the parameters $Z_{0}=1$, $\sigma=1$, $r=0.04$, $\alpha=0,8$, $\delta=0$, $\theta=0$, $x_{max}=10$, $x_{min}=-20$, $n=70$, $N=360$.
-In Figure \ref{Figure2} we present the dependence of the European call option fair price on $K$ and $T$.
-We see how the well-known interactions from the classical and subdiffusive case are conserved in tsB-S. In Figure \ref{Figure4} (a) and Figure \ref{Figure4} (b) we compare the FD with the Monte Carlo method (MC) introduced in \cite{ja2} and the binomial method (CRR) presented in \cite{jaCRR}.
-Numerical parameters of all methods are such that they run in approximately the same time.
+\begin{Example} Let us take the parameters $Z_{0}=1$, $\sigma=1$, $\alpha=0,8$, $\theta=0$, $x_{max}=10$, $x_{min}=-20$, $n=70$, $N=360$.
+In Figure \ref{Figure2} we present the dependence of the fair price of the European call option on $K$ and $T$.
+We see how the well-known interactions from the classical and subdiffusive cases are conserved in tsB-S. For Figure \ref{Figure2} we take $r=\lambda=1$.
+Let us observe that for parameters of Figures \ref{Figure3}-\ref{Figure2}, (\ref{konieczartow1}) holds.

+In Figures \ref{Figure4} (a) and \ref{Figure4} (b) we compare the FD with the MC (Monte Carlo) method (for $M_{1}=400$ repetitions and $k_{1}=50$ intermediate points) explained in \cite{Gajda} and the CRR method explained in \cite{jaCRR} (for $M_{2}=400$ repetitions and $k_{2}=40$ intermediate points).
+The other parameters are $N=360$, $K=2$.
+For such parameters, all methods compute the price of the option at approximately the same time $1,1s$.
 We conclude that MC and CRR are less accurate than FD output.
-Increasing the value of numerical parameters $k$ and $M$ of both methods follows their output is approaching the real value but also increases the time of computation.
-It is important to highlight that despite for most of the values $\lambda$ in Figure \ref{Figure4} (a) the convergence condition (\ref{konieczartow1}) is not satisfied, the output of FD method is in the regime indicated by MC and CRR methods.
-However, if (\ref{konieczartow1}) is not provided, the output of FD method can be different than the real value of the option.
-The particular caution should be maintained for "big" $\lambda$.
+Increasing the value of numerical parameters $k$ and $M$ of both methods follows their output is approaching the real fair price but also increases the time of computation.
+Although for most of the values $\lambda$ in Figure \ref{Figure4} (a) the convergence condition (\ref{konieczartow1}) is not satisfied, the output of the FD method is in the regime indicated by the MC and CRR methods.
+However, if (\ref{konieczartow1}) is not provided, the output of the FD method may be different from the real value of the option.
+Particular caution should be taken for the "big" $\lambda$.
 In Figure \ref{Figure4} (b) the effect of lack of convergence is observed.
 The best practice is to use the method if its convergence conditions are provided.